Butterfly Conservation: Activities

 Butterfly Conservation aims to maintain and enhance landscapes for butterflies and moths.
 The charity provides advice to landowners and managers on how to conserve and restore habitats.
 Its staff and volunteers work to gather extensive butterfly and moth data and conduct research to provide the scientific evidence that underpins and informs the charity's work.

 Butterfly Conservation has an established record of reversing declines and run programmes for more than 100 threatened species of butterflies and moths.

 Butterfly Conservation operates three of the world’s largest butterfly and moth recording schemes, which together have gathered more than 60 million records.
 This includes the world's largest butterfly survey, the Big Butterfly Count.
 This citizen science survey encourages people to spot and record common butterflies and two day-flying moths during three weeks of high summer.

 The charity also runs a number of moths schemes and conservation activities focusing solely on the conservation of moths that people can get involved in.

 Butterfly Conservation produces three editions of its membership magazine Butterfly every year.
 The magazine is distributed to members, institutions, conservation bodies and others interested or involved in the conservation of butterflies, moths and related wildlife.
 The publication has an estimated readership of 60,000.

 Reserves

-Butterfly Conservation manages over 30 nature reserves, mostly in England.
+As of January 2026, Butterfly Conservation manages 26 nature reserves, mostly in England.